 Project evaluation efforts involve due diligence on identifying mineral properties of merit for acquisition purposes.
 These costs are attributable to geological technical management review and due diligence, site visits to mineral properties in North America, reviewing technical information, and addressing any legal issues associated with due diligence.
 These costs increased in the first quarter of 2019 as the Company was completing its exploration programs from fiscal 2018 and wanted to expand its portfolio of exploration projects.
+Nominal efforts were done in generating new projects for the second and third quarters of 2019 given the need to preserve limited cash resources.
 No project evaluation activities were expended in the first quarter of 2018 as the primary focus was on the Phase 1 drilling program for the Cervantes property and on acquiring additional land surrounding the property which increased to 3,649 hectares and the Company had only recently signed the option agreement for the Tombstone property.
 Project evaluation was active in the second quarter of 2018 and involved technical review and travel for possible opportunities for projects of merit.
 Only nominal costs were incurred for the remaining two quarters in 2018 due to the active exploration programs for the Cervantes and Tombstone properties.
+This cost is comprised mostly of technical management review and travel.